fortrabbit/help/docs/deployment-file-v2.md

     # Per default dist is prefered
     prefer-source: false

-    # Resolves to the --no-dev parameter
+    # Resolves to the --no-dev parameter, default is true
     no-dev: false

-    # Resolves to the --no-plugins parameter
+    # Resolves to the --no-plugins parameter, default is false
     no-plugins: false

-    # Resolves to the --no-scripts parameter
+    # Resolves to the --no-scripts parameter, default is false
     no-scripts: false

 # called after Composer runs